yxuo/learning/web/courses/azure_iaas_introduction-microsoft/readme.md

 *Building a reliable infrastructure is a **shared responsability** between you and Azure*

+* Microsoft provides **guidance** to design, operate and monitor the foundation, ensuring availability.
+* Azure provides a foundation of a large global network, datacenter infrastructure and data protection.
+  * Necessary for any app to achieve resiliency.
+* The services on top of this reliable foundation are what gives these apps availability, disaster recovery and backup capabilities.

+### Infrastructure against damanges:

+Customer need:

+* **Premium Storage** - Improved Availability
+* **Availability Sets, Zones** - Build and run high-available apps with near-zero RPO/RTO*
+* **Azure Site Recovery / Region Pairs** - Inplement disaster recovery plans with data residencu and minimal RPO/RTO.

+Infrastructure (apps, data):

+* Isolated VM failure - **Single VM**, SLA* 99.99%
+* Hardware failure - **Datacenter**, SLA 99,95%
+* Entire datacenter failure - **Region**, SLA 99.99%
+* Entire region failure - **Cluster regions**, Industry-leading RPO/RTO

+Data (stateful*)

+* Backup - Against accidental loss, data corruption, ransonware and rogue admin.

+> * RTO - Recovery Time Objective.
+Maximum recovery time to be ready.
+> * RPO - Recovery Point Objective.
+The minimum resources required in case of data loss.
+> * Stateful - Services that can be used multiple times, the changes are saved.
+Services such as email, online banking.
+> * Stateless - Services done always from zero, any interruption will reset the proccess.
+> * SLA - Service-Level Agreement - Expectations between the service provider and costumer.
+End-user problems, metrics and effectiviness of the proccess.

+* Resiliency is not about prevent all problems, but being able to bounce back when one of this occours.
+* The infrastructre is ready against any kind of disaster.

+## Cost effectiveness

 <!-- TODO: [30:00] Azure infra / migrate and deploy / scale and performance -->

 ## Source: